 Step3.
 After scanning, the software will show all found files in different folders.
 Then you can preview the found files and restore them.

 When an external hard disk is reformatted by Windows, it will become empty.
 At this time, you are strongly recommended not to write any data to the external hard disk.
-Some people may doubt: I have written some files to a formatted external hard disk, but finally I still recovered all lost files with data recovery software.
+Some people may doubt: I have written some files to a formatted Seagate external hard disk, but finally I still recovered all lost files with Seagate portable hard drive recovery software.
 Therefore, why cannot I write new data to a formatted external hard disk?
 If you also have such a doubt, below is the answer:

 When you format an external hard disk, system doesn’t erase the disk completely.
 As a matter of fact, all files are still stored on the disk but they become invisible.
 If you write a new file to the external hard disk after formatting, the new file will occupy some space on the external hard disk.
 If the new added file is right stored on the space where was used to store lost file, the original file will be overwritten and become unrecoverable.
 On the contrary, if the new added file is stored to other space on which there was no data before formatting, the original files will not be overwritten and they are all recoverable.

 Above all, you are strongly recommended not to write any new data to the formatted external hard disk in order to protect the original lost files from being overwritten.

 If you want to restore data from a reformatted Seagate external hard disk, you need to connect the external disk to a computer or laptop.
 Imagining if an external hard disk has been damaged into several pieces, how can you connect it to your computer and make it recognizable?
 Therefore, it is quite important to protect the Seagate external hard disk from being physically damaged.